Discrete stress-energy tensor in the loop O(n) model: Convergence theorems

-The aim of this section is to deduce the convergence results for various Ising model expectations, involving the local field~$T(w)$ discussed in Section~\ref{sub:T-as-local-field}, from the convergence of fermionic observables~$\Fdelta$ provided by Theorem~\ref{thm:convergence-fermions}.
-As it was shown in Sections~\ref{sub:T-via-fermionic}--\ref{sub:T-spin-via-spinors}, all these expectations can be expressed via discrete \emph{derivatives} of these observables, thus we actually need the stronger $C^1$-topology of convergence in Theorem~\ref{thm:convergence-fermions}.
-The next lemma states that the convergence of discrete derivatives is a straightforward corollary of the convergence of functions themselves, as usual when working with discrete holomorphic or discrete harmonic functions on regular lattices.
+The next lemma states that the convergence of discrete derivatives of the fermionic observables follows from the convergence of these functions themselves, as usual when working with discrete holomorphic or discrete harmonic functions on regular lattices.